Custom Policies

 Allow action behavior across custom policies

-When a request matches a rule configured with the Allow action in a custom policy, Traceable allows it.
+When a request matches a rule configured with the Allow action in a custom policy, Traceable permits the request and stops further evaluation within custom policies.

 Once an Allow condition is met:

-• Any Block or Alert actions configured in other Custom Policies are skipped for that request.
+• Any Block or Alert actions in other custom policies are skipped.

-This behavior applies across all custom policy types that support the Allow action, including Malicious Sources and Custom Signatures.
+This behavior applies to all custom policy types that support the Allow action, including Malicious Sources and Custom Signatures.

 The Allow action applies only to custom policies.
 Policies configured under Protection → Settings → Policies → WAF and API Protection continue to inspect and act on traffic independently.
 To exempt traffic from WAF or API Protection detections, configure an appropriate rule on the Exclusion page.